SkylineCommunications/dataminer-docs-connectors/connector/doc/Raritan_Xerus_Platform.md

 SNMP CONNECTION:

-- **IP address/host**: [The polling IP or URL of the destination.]
+- **IP address/host**: The polling IP or URL of the destination.
-- **IP port**: [The IP port of the destination.]
+- **IP port**: The IP port of the destination.

 SNMP Settings:

-- **Get community string**: [The community string used when reading values from the device. (default: *public*)]
+- **Get community string**: The community string used when reading values from the device (default: *public*).
-- **Set community string**: [The community string used when setting values on the device. (default: *private*)]
+- **Set community string**: The community string used when setting values on the device (default: *private*).

 ## Usage

 ### Unit

-In this page can be found information regarding the hardware configuration and the state of operation of the sensors of the connected PDU(s) unit(s).
+This page displays information regarding the hardware configuration and the operating state of the sensors of the connected PDU units.

 ### Inlets

-In this page can be found the specifications of each inlet.
-It also shows the current operating configuration and the options allowing changes to said configuration of each inlet sensor.
+This page displays the specifications of each inlet.
+It also shows the current operating configuration, and it allows you to change the configuration of each inlet sensor.

 ### Over Current Protector

-In this page can be found the specifications of each Over Current Protector.
-It also shows the current operating configuration and the options allowing changes to said configuration of each sensor.
+This page displays the specifications of each overcurrent protector.
+It also shows the current operating configuration, and it allows you to change the configuration of each sensor.

 ### Outlets

-In this page can be found the specifications of all the outlets of the device.
-It also shows the current operating configuration and the options allowing changes to said configuration.
+This page displays the specifications of all the outlets of the device.
+It also shows the current operating configuration, and it allows you to change the configuration.

 ### External Sensors

-In this page can be found the specifications of external sensors.
-It also shows the current operating configuration and the options allowing changes to said configuration of each sensor.
+This page displays the specifications of the external sensors.
+It also shows the current operating configuration, and it allows you to change the configuration of each sensor.

 ### Server Reachability

-In this page are listed the servers connected to the device, their respective IPs and whether or not they are reachable.
+This page lists the servers connected to the device, their respective IPs, and whether or not they can be reached.

 ### Transfer Switch

-In this page are identified the transfers switches of the device.
-It also shows the current operating configuration and the options allowing changes to said configuration.
+This page displays the transfers switches of the device.
+It also shows the current operating configuration, and it allows you to change the configuration.

 ### Control

-The Control Page presents the options allowing to control the operation of the connected elements of this device.
+On this page, you can control the operation of the connected elements of this device.

-### Measurements Unit

-This page shows the availability of and the values of each Unit sensor.

-### Measurements Inlet

-This page shows the availability of and the values of each Inlet sensor.

-### Measurements Over Current Protector

-This page shows the availability of and the values of each Over Current Protector sensor.

-### Measurements Outlet

-This page shows the availability of and the values of each Outlet sensors.

-### Measurements External Sensor

-This page shows the availability of and the values of each External sensor.

-### Measurements Transfer Switch
+### Measurements Unit/Inlet/Over Current Protector/Outlet/External Sensor/Transfer Switch

-This page shows the availability of and the values of each Transfer Switch sensor.
+These pages show the availability and values for each unit sensor, inlet, overcurrent protector, etc.

-### Log Unit

-This page logs the Unit sensor information in a span of 2 hours.
-One entity is added to the table corresponding to each minute, therefore there will be 120 entries per sensor.

-For each sensor it is logged the state, maximum, minimum and average value.
-There is also an indication whether the logged information is available.

-### Log Inlet

-This page logs the Inlet sensor information in a span of 2 hours.
-One entity is added to the table corresponding to each minute, therefore there will be 120 entries per sensor.

-For each sensor it is logged the state, maximum, minimum and average value.
-There is also an indication whether the logged information is available.

-### Log Over Current Protector

-This page logs the Over Current Protector sensor information in a span of 2 hours.
-One entity is added to the table corresponding to each minute, therefore there will be 120 entries per sensor.

-For each sensor it is logged the state, maximum, minimum and average value.
-There is also an indication whether the logged information is available.

-### Log Outlet

-This page logs the Outlet sensor information in a span of 2 hours.
-One entity is added to the table corresponding to each minute, therefore there will be 120 entries per sensor.

-For each sensor it is logged the state, maximum, minimum and average value.
-There is also an indication whether the logged information is available.

-### Log External Sensor

-This page logs the External sensor information in a span of 2 hours.
-One entity is added to the table corresponding to each minute, therefore there will be 120 entries per sensor.

-For each sensor it is logged the state, maximum, minimum and average value.
-There is also an indication whether the logged information is available.

-### Log Transfer Switch
+### Log Unit/Inlet/Over Current Protector/Outlet/External Sensor/Transfer Switch

-This page logs the Transfer Switch sensor information in a span of 2 hours.
-One entity is added to the table corresponding to each minute, therefore there will be 120 entries per sensor.
+These pages log the information for the relevant sensor in a span of two hours.
+One entity is added to the table corresponding to each minute, so there will be 120 entries per sensor.

-For each sensor it is logged the state, maximum, minimum and average value.
-There is also an indication whether the logged information is available.
+For each sensor, the state, maximum, minimum and average value are logged.
+There is also an indication of whether the logged information is available.

 ### Reliability Data